-Catholic Home Care (CHC), founded by The Congregation of the Infant Jesus in 1905, is a non-profit, non-denominational, home care agency certified by the Joint Commission.
-Catholic Home Care services more than 2,100 patients in their residences through the acute care agency and over 200 long term patients each day.
-The Home Care team consists of more than 550 dedicated professionals, para-professionals, and support staff to ensure that patients continue to have their home care needs met twenty-four hours a day, seven days a week.
+Catholic Home Care, founded by The Congregation of the Infant Jesus in 1905, is a non-profit, faith-based home health agency certified by the Joint Commission.
+Catholic Home Care provides care to over 2,900 patients in their homes each day.
+The Catholic Home Care Team consists of more than 700 professionals, paraprofessionals, and support staff, all working to assure that patients continue to have their home care needs met twenty four hours a day, seven days per week.

 Currently covering Suffolk, Nassau, and Queens Counties, Catholic Home Care helps patients following acute illness remain in the setting of choice, their own home.
 Services offered by Catholic Home Care in the home setting include nursing care, physical therapy, occupational therapy, speech language pathology, medical social work, nutritional counseling, home health aides, and pastoral care visits.
 Providing care to patients of all faiths, Catholic Home Care also offers specialty programs including pediatric and maternal child home care, home infusion services, remote monitoring through telehealth, post orthopedic surgery care, wound management, behavioral health home care, home based pulmonary rehabilitation, and palliative care.

 Care is provided through the orders of the patient’s physician or hospitalist, and begins within 24 hours of discharge from the hospital setting.
 Physician offices can also reach out to obtain home health care for their patients, avoiding the need for hospitalization.
 In addition, patients discharged from a rehabilitative setting or skilled nursing facility are also able to receive home care services.
 Most care is covered by insurance, including Medicare, Medicaid and commercial plans.